Surabhi-1996/movie_review1/README.md

 # Movie Review using Text Classification Method

-## In this project we will predict the labels(positive or negative label) for movie review dataset.
+## In this project we will predict the labels(positive or negative) for movie review dataset.

 We have used below algoritms in this project: